sanderwood/clamp3/README.md

 </p>

 ## **Overview**
-CLaMP 3 is a **multimodal and multilingual** framework for **music information retrieval (MIR)** that fully supports all major music modalities—**sheet music, audio, and performance signals—along with multilingual text**.
-Using **contrastive learning**, it aligns these modalities into a **shared representation space**, enabling seamless cross-modal retrieval.
-Experiments demonstrate that CLaMP 3 **significantly outperforms previous strong baselines**, establishing a new state-of-the-art in multimodal and multilingual MIR.
+CLaMP 3 is a multimodal and multilingual framework for music information retrieval (MIR) that supports all major music formats—sheet music, audio, and performance signals—along with multilingual text.
+It is trained on 27 languages and can generalize to support 100 languages.
+Using contrastive learning, CLaMP 3 aligns these different formats into a shared representation space, making cross-modal retrieval seamless.
+Experiments show that it significantly outperforms previous strong baselines, setting a new state-of-the-art in multimodal and multilingual MIR.

 ### **Key Features**
 - **Multimodal Support:**